-This section sets out the three assessments that we carry out to make up our cap and floor assessment framework:
+This section sets out the assessments that we carry out under our cap and floor assessment framework:

-- Initial Project Assessment (IPA);
+- Initial Project Assessment (IPA)

-- Regime variations application;
+- Regime variations application

-- Final Project Assessment (FPA); and
+- Final Project Assessment (FPA), and

 - Post Construction Review (PCR).

 These assessments take place through the development and construction phases, with the PCR taking place around the time that a project starts operating.
 The outcomes of these assessments inform our final decision on the cap and floor levels that will apply to a project.